michalhapka/trex_workshop2023/SAPT/h2_h2/hartree-fock/README.md

 # H2---H2 example

 - Run Hartree-Fock using Quantum Package for monomers A and B. The coordinates are given in .xyz files.
 Use aug-cc-pvdz basis set.
-- Run SAPT using GammCor
+- Run SAPT using GammCor.

 See the attached **exercises.pdf** file for details.